KenAniarDev/next-lauch/README.md

 ### Features:

 - **Next.js Integration:** Built on top of Next.js, a popular React framework, to leverage server-side rendering (SSR) and improved SEO.

 - **PWA Support:** Provides all the essentials for turning your web app into a Progressive Web App, ensuring a seamless user experience even when offline.

 - **Optimized Performance:** Includes performance optimization tools and best practices out of the box, delivering blazing-fast load times.

-  -- **Responsive Design:** Built with a mobile-first approach, ensuring your app looks and performs great on various devices.
+- **Responsive Design:** Built with a mobile-first approach, ensuring your app looks and performs great on various devices.

 - **Customizable Styles:** Utilizes CSS-in-JS, allowing easy customization of styles to match your project's design.

 - **SEO-Friendly:** Optimized for search engines, making it easier for your content to be discovered online.
-- **Authentication:** Ready-to-use authentication components for user registration and login.

 ## Getting started